christinlepson/react-fundamentals/README.md

 # React Fundamentals Project

-This project is a follow-along for Pluralsight's React fundamental's course.
+This project is a follow-along for Team Treehouse's React Basics course.